seadowg/travel-guides/sf-guide.md

 ## Got To A Dive Bar

-The first time this terminology I wasn't really sure what it meant.
+The first time I heard this terminology I wasn't really sure what it meant.
 It's basically the soul of the hip SF drinking scene.

 ### Zeitgeist (Valencie & Duboce Ave.)

 Huge beer garden, loads of beers and constantly playing metal.
 This place is everything I love about bars in SF.
 If you hang around late enough a woman will come in from the street and start selling
 $5 tamales.
-It's a a whole thing.
+It's a whole thing.

 ### Tempest (5th & Natoma)

 I really came to love this place. $2 PBR's or one with a shot of Jim Bean for $5.
-It has a Street Fighter machine, an an awfully placed pool table and some really freaky artwork.
+It has a Street Fighter machine, an awfully placed pool table and some really freaky artwork.
 Tempest actually does a sit down and very civil lunch that while surprising is really worth a try.
 Especially during work.

 ### Noc Noc (Haight & Steiner)

 Maybe not quite a dive bar but well...
 I dunno.
 This place has the craziest interior of any bar I've been to.
-There is like a bomb of the roof with like a gas mask or something on it.
+There is like a bomb on the roof with like a gas mask or something on it.
 And everything is like a cave.
 I don't know.
 Just go and be amazed that somewhere has Hobgoblin on tap 5000 miles away from England.

 ### The 500 Club (17th & Guerrero)